A flat plate of leather or parchment which tied to the point of the shoulder. Worn between 1250-1350 to display the owner’s coat of arms.

 Also called jamber, jambart, or jambiere.
-An early medieval term for leg armour (schynbald).
+An early medieval term for leg armor (schynbald).
 See also greave.

-A padded garment worn over the armour, fitted in the torso, c.1350-1410.
-Alternately, a tightly fitted and usually sleeveless garment worn over the armour and displaying the wearer’s arms.
+A padded garment worn over the armor, fitted in the torso, c.1350-1410.
+Alternately, a tightly fitted and usually sleeveless garment worn over the armor and displaying the wearer’s arms.

 A modern term describing a type of angular breastplate popular in Germany between 1420 and 1450.

 An open-faced helmet consisting of a bowl and a broad brim, resembling the British ‘tin hats’ of World War I. Also called a ‘Chapel de Fer’.